-The following table sets forth the actuarial present value of Messrs.
-Robertson and Ziparo's accumulated benefit under each defined benefit plan, assuming benefits are paid at normal retirement age.
-The table also shows the number of years of credited service under each such plan, computed as of the same pension plan measurement date used in the Company's audited financial statements for the year ended December 31, 2016.
+The following table sets forth the actuarial present value of Mr. Bilolikar's accumulated benefit under each defined benefit plan, assuming benefits are paid at normal retirement age.
+The table also shows the number of years of credited service under each such plan, computed as of the same pension plan measurement date used in the Company's audited financial statements for the year ended December 31, 2018.
 The table also reports any pension benefits paid to each Named Executive Officer during the year.
 Messrs.
-Lawande, Garcia, Vallance, Pynnonen, Fitzgerald and Stafeil are not entitled to defined benefits as they were hired after the defined benefit plans were frozen as described below.
+Lawande, Garcia, Pynnonen and Vallance are not entitled to defined benefits as they joined the Company after the defined benefit plans were frozen as described below.